avinassh/brave-browser-hardening/Docs/Brave Search.md

 - Amazon is used as their Certificate Authority.
 - Brave access your IP address upon your visit to determine your location and better serve you ads.
 While they claim to not store IP addresses, unlike DDG and Startpage, they do read your full IP address which is not private.
 - Brave uses Amazon Cloudfront as their CDN, meaning all traffic passes through Amazon servers.
 CDNs itself are more than controversial.
 CDN usage violating GDPR according to Munich State Court, but this does not that mean [CDNs in general are not illegal (news.ycombinator.com)](https://news.ycombinator.com/item?id=30135264).
 - Brave Search is currently not displaying any ads in their Beta period, but the free version of Brave Search will soon be ad-supported.
-Brave Search will also offer an ad-free premium version in the near future, it is unclear if you can, similar like with Talk, use your Rewards to unlock the premium version or not.
+Brave Search will offer an ad-free premium version in the near future, it is unclear if you can, similar like with Talk, use your Rewards to unlock the premium version or not.
 - [Brave Search Uses Click Data in Search Ranking Algorithm (seroundtable.com)](https://www.seroundtable.com/brave-search-uses-click-data-ranking-algorithm-32319.html)
 - [Brave !bangs (support.brave.com)](https://support.brave.com/hc/en-us/articles/4410152384781)
 - [Brave Removes Google as its Default Search Engine (brave.com)](https://brave.com/search-and-web-discovery/).
 Braves own search engine region selection [depends on your location (github.com)](https://github.com/brave/brave-browser/issues/18331).